Troy-Bilt Cordless String Trimmer (TB4200): Product Review

-Troy-Bilt offers a 5 year limited lifetime warranty on the string trimmer and motor, and a 3 year limited warranty on batteries.
+Troy-Bilt offers a 5-year limited lifetime warranty on the string trimmer and motor, and a 3-year limited warranty on batteries.
 As limited warranties go, it covers defects in materials and workmanship.
 Pretty much everything else is not covered.

 The Troy-Bilt Cordless String Trimmer (Model TB4200) was extremely powerful when I needed the high-end torque to blast through the heavy stuff, yet nimble enough to adjust to a lower power setting when more finesse was required.
 The battery life was good to excellent.
-I wouldn’t want to mow field grass for long, but for the average homeowner’s lawn, the TB4200 is great tool.
+I wouldn’t want to mow field grass for long, but for the average homeowner’s lawn, the TB4200 is a great tool.
 It was well-balanced but a little heavy and I would like to have seen a shoulder strap.
 All in all, you can’t go wrong with this string trimmer.
 It is well designed and functioned exceedingly well in my tests.

 Where to Buy

 Your best option to buy the Troy-Bilt Cordless String Trimmer (Model TB4200) is on Amazon as either a kit or bare tool (this is a good option if you already own a Troy-Bilt charger and the right batteries).
 It’s also available from the Troy-Bilt website and at Lowes.
 Both outlets offer the packaged unit for $279.00.
 The package includes the charger and a 40V 4.0Ah battery.